pepa65/tldr-cpp-client/CONTRIBUTING.md

     Resolves: #123
     See also: #456, #789

 # Licensing

-My submitting a patch you agree to license your patch under the MIT License.
+By submitting a patch you agree to license your patch under the MIT License.

 [pull requests]:    https://help.github.com/articles/using-pull-requests/
 [coding standard]:  https://github.com/tldr-pages/tldr-cpp-client/blob/master/STYLE.md#